pqkhanh561/ReadingBook/DAbook/NoteForBook.md

 ### Using a DataFrame’s Columns
 You can use columns of dataframe to be index.
 Syntax: set_index() default is drop the columns that are used to be indexes

-# Data Loading, Storage, and File Formats
+# B Data Loading, Storage, and File Formats

 ## Reading and Writing Data in Text Format
 There are many data follow up these: